Music to accompany article: O Mio Babbino Caro (Puccini)

 Maria Callas died on 16 September 1977.
 Like any tragic Greek heroine, she had her own hamartia.
 And this was her irreconcilable wish to be a great artist and at the same time to be just a woman, loved by a man.
 Aristotle Onassis, a fellow Greek, capitalised on that dilemma and lured her into feeling that she was that much loved woman.
 He had a habit of collecting famous women, and sadly Maria was one of them.
 She never recovered from the deep disappointment and betrayal.
 Her soul (meaning her voice) died long before her body; when she could no longer sing, she could no longer live.
 She died, slowly, until she was no more.
 But her annihilation as an individual was at the same time a glorious rebirth of the archetypal Greek heroine.
 And archetypal Greek heroes live forever.

-Dimitris, my would have been Greek son-in-law, once gave me a treasured compilation of Callas songs, as well as a book about her, Greek Fire.
+Dimitris, my almost-was Greek son-in-law, once gave me a treasured compilation of Callas songs, as well as a book about her, Greek Fire.
 I dedicate this entry to him.